Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 # The Archverse Code of Conduct

-### this is still in the works, so it will have inconsistencies

 ### Definitions:

 - "Archverse" shall mean the Archverse discord server, and/or any server that it might get renamed to or merged into in